nikbearbrown/psychology/chapters/04-states-of-consciousness.md

 **Preview of next chapter:** Chapter 5 turns to sensation and perception.
 You'll test whether Claude exhibits top-down perceptual effects on textual ambiguity — the chapter's central claim is that the same signal can mean different things depending on context, expectation, and attention.
 Does Claude show that pattern?

 ---

 ## AI Wayback Machine

-**William James** was wrote The Principles of Psychology (1890) and pioneered the modern study of consciousness as a stream.
+**William James** wrote *The Principles of Psychology* (1890) and pioneered the modern study of consciousness as a stream.

 **Run this:**

 ```
-Who is William James, and how does their work connect to consciousness we covered in this chapter?
+Who is William James, and how does their work connect to consciousness
+we covered in this chapter?
 Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+End with the
+single most surprising thing about their career or ideas.
 ```

 → Search **"William James"** on Wikipedia.